 Characterization of extractives

-The extractives in ethanol were analysed through GC-MS. Before analysis, the sample was derivatized with BSTFA at 60 °C for 30 min and then injected into an Agilent 6890 gas chromatograph equipped with an HP-5MS capillary column and coupled with a 5975 mass spectrometer.
+The extractives in ethanol recovered at the end of the NREL procedure (5 g of oven-dried PO balls extracted in a Soxhlet apparatus for 24 h with 200 mL of absolute ethanol) were analysed through GC-MS. Before analysis, the sample was derivatized with BSTFA at 60 °C for 30 min and then injected into an Agilent 6890 gas chromatograph equipped with an HP-5MS capillary column and coupled with a 5975 mass spectrometer.
 The temperature of GC injector was set at 280 °C and oven temperature program was the following: 80 °C isothermal for 2 min, 10 °C/min up to 310 °C, isothermal for 20 min.
 The mass spectrometer was operated in EI positive mode (70 eV, m/z range 50-600), ion source and quadrupole temperatures were 230 °C and 150 °C, respectively.

+Scanning electron microscopy associated with energy-dispersion spectrometry (SEM/EDS)

+The SEM/EDS analysis was performed to investigate the elemental composition of extracted PO balls and a JEOL-6010/LA microscope was adopted working at a distance of 10.5 mm and a voltage of 15 keV.

 Butanolysis reaction